June 11, 2018 Summer is well on its way and many homeowners in Morganton are…

 - Remove weeds and yard waste and keep your grass neatly trimmed.

 If you do nothing in the summer months, when the weather outside is comfortable for roaches, how much more will roaches enter your home once the weather turns cooler and pests start looking for warmth and food sources?
 Cockroaches are filthy insects that contaminate food sources, spread disease, and ruin reputations.
-If you need assistance in getting rid of roaches in your home or business, reach out to A-1 Termite and Pest Control today.
+Whether you have an infestation or simply need assistance in getting rid of roaches in your home or business, reach out to A-1 Termite and Pest Control today.